sbakiu/immoscout-bot/README.md

 ```
 $ export CHAT_ID=<TELEGRAM_BOT_CHAT_ID>
 ```
-If the response does not look like that write a couple of more messages to the bot.
+If the response does not look like that, write a couple of more messages to the bot.

 ### Last steps

-Finally, one can set up the configuration varialbes:
+Finally, one can set up the configuration variables:
 ```
 heroku config:set -a $APP_NAME DB_NAME=$DB_NAME
 heroku config:set -a $APP_NAME DB_USERNAME=$DB_USERNAME